 Of course, we can not deny that there are too many factors are correlated with building a robust system:

-Like buying software, I will not purchase software if it does not keep updating.
+Like buying software, I will not purchase the software if it does not keep updating.
 Good software should keep evolving with the environment, and function well.

 Good software should easy to transplant, regardless of platform or operating system.